dgarnitz/vectorflow/README.md

 }
 ```

-You will get the following payload back:
+This will create a `job and you will get the following payload back:

 ```
 {